 Also for P&I announced via one MT 564, it is accepted to confirm a combined payment of Principal and interest via 2 separate MT 566?

 The SMPG view is now that two events should be used.
-The use of CAEV//PRII does NOT indicate whether the principal repayment involves a reduction of nominal value or not, this may be indicated by using either CAEV//PCAL or CAEV//PRED (from SR2007).
+The use of CAEV//PRII does NOT indicate whether the principal repayment involves a reduction of nominal value or not,

-The SMPG group agreed that it is commonly handled in two events (INTR; interest payment and PCAL: partial call).
-The group is questioning the need for event type PRII (Interest Payment with Principle).
+The SMPG group agreed that it should now be handled in two events (INTR; interest payment and PRED: partial Redemption Without Reduction of Nominal Value.
 Any use of CAEV//PRII is now specific national market practice and should be documented as such (eg in the AU and US markets).